Name of Institution: Penn Foster College

 No form of accreditation guarantees that any learning institution will accept credits from any school as transfer credits.

 Click here to view the list of consumer contact information for state agencies.

 Penn Foster College's complaint policy is listed in the student catalog.
 Click here to view the complaint policy.

 Licensing and/or certification requirements for jobs in certain fields are not the same in every state and may include educational, testing, and/or experiential requirements beyond those offered by your Penn Foster Program.
 You should contact the state professional licensing board or similar regulatory body in the state(s) where you plan to work to determine their requirements before enrolling in your Program.
 Please click here for contact information for state licensing/regulatory boards and certain industry licensing information.

-The mission of Penn Foster College is to provide general, technical, and professional undergraduate education that is accessible and affordable and that can help graduates prepare to advance or change their careers, develop marketable skills, and gain an appetite for lifelong learning.
+The mission of Penn Foster College is to enhance the lives of our students and clients through the acquisition of knowledge, skills, and credentials that can help them work toward their goals of advancing in their chosen field, starting a new career, or pursuing lifelong learning.
 The mission is supported by an admissions policy that allows students with appropriate prior education to enroll in programs without regard to race, national origin, religion, age, color, sex, disability, veteran status, or any other characteristic protected by local, state, or federal laws, rules, or regulations.
 The school regularly assesses fulfillment of its mission and achievement of institutional effectiveness through ongoing studies of student learning, measurement of student satisfaction, and evaluation of the career outcomes of graduates.